-(In thousands of United States dollars, except per share amounts and where otherwise noted) For the years ended December 31, 2019 and 2018
+(In thousands of United States dollars, except per share amounts and where otherwise noted) For the three months ended March 31, 2020 (unaudited)

-Mount Logan Capital Inc. (the "Company" or "MLC") is incorporated under the laws of Ontario and its common shares are publicly traded on the NEO Exchange ("NEO Exchange") under the symbol "MLC".
+Mount Logan Capital Inc. (the "Company" or "MLC") is incorporated under the laws of Ontario and its common shares are publicly traded on the Neo Exchange ("NEO Exchange") under the symbol "MLC".
 Prior to October 10, 2018, the Company was named "Marret Resource Corp." and its common shares were traded on the Toronto Stock Exchange under the symbol "MAR".

 Prior to October 19, 2018, the Company's business of an investment firm was primarily focused on investing in public and private debt securities and making term loans (including bridge and mezzanine debt) to issuers in a broad range of natural resource sectors, including energy, base and precious metals and other commodities, and issuers involved in exploration and development.
 The Company's business also included financing other resource-related businesses and investing in public and private equity and quasi-equity securities.
 The portfolio was managed by Marret Asset Management Inc. (the "Former Manager") under a management services agreement ("MSA").
-Pursuant to the MSA, the Former Manager was responsible for the management of the Company's business, including the Company terminated the MSA except for retaining the Former Manager to continue to manage the Company's investment in Cline Mining Corporation ("Cline").
+Pursuant to the MSA, the Former Manager was responsible for the management of the Company's business, including the Company's day-to-day investment operations.
+On October 19, 2018, the Company terminated the MSA except for retaining the Former Manager to continue to manage the Company's investment in Cline Mining Corporation ("Cline").